Preparing for law school can be overwhelming, which is why we have prepared these resources and quick links to help you through the process.

 • Network with other Pre-Law students and legal professionals by attending events hosted by Pre-Law organizations such as the Los Angeles Bar Association https://www.lacba.org/, For People of Color , Inc. https://forpeopleofcolor.org/ and the Council on Legal Education Opportunity (CLEO), https://cleoinc.org/.

-After gathering information, here are factors to consider.
+After gathering information, here are additional factors to consider:

 • Admissions considerations – Look at the schools entering class profiles to assess LSAT scores and GPA and how your numbers compare.
-It is not totally about the “numbers”!
-Students with lower than average LSAT and GPA scores have often been admitted with a strong personal statement and a vision for what they will do with their degree in law.
+That being said, know that it is not totally about the “numbers”!
+Students with lower than average LSAT and/or GPA scores have often been admitted to top law schools with an engaging personal statement, strong letters of recommendation, and a compelling vision for what they will do with their law degree.
 Divide your chosen schools into 3 categories: 1.)
-Dream schools that are a “stretch”, 2.)
+Dream schools that are a “stretch,” 2.)
 Core schools where your application will be competitive, and 3.)
 Safety Schools where you will likely be admitted.

 • Diversity of the student body and faculty